viihna-lehraine/ShoutShack/.dev/README/project-info/root.md

 ***

-## Introduction

 <br>

-This file documents the structure and functionality of files and directories located in the Guestbook project's directories*
+This file documents the structure and functionality of files and directories located in the Guestboot project's root that are not a part of the Backend, Frontend, or Nginx directories

-* *(excluding public/ and src/)*

 <br>